Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 It is very important to allow the pineapple bread to completely cool before slicing.

-How to serve Pineapple Loaf
+How To Serve Pineapple Loaf

 Enjoy a slice of fresh pineapple bread for breakfast with a cup of coffee or for an afternoon snack with an iced caramel macchiato.
-This bread is perfect on its own, either warm or cold, or you can also add a bit of butter if you prefer.

-How to store Pineapple Loaf Cake
+How To Store Pineapple Loaf Cake

-IN THE FREEZER: You can freeze the pineapple bread for up to 3 months.
+IN THE FREEZER: You can freeze the pineapple bread for up to three months.
 Wrap tightly in plastic wrap, then wrap tightly in aluminum foil and store in a freezer-safe bag.
-Allow the frozen pineapple bread to completely thaw before serving.

 PRO TIP: